 Are the developers taking a phased approach to development?

 Yes, the development is proposed to incorporate several phases.
 The first phase involves the construction of a new medical and commercial building on the west end of the site that will serve to relocate existing mall tenants.
 Phase two involves the renovation of the mall for the new Co-op grocery store.
 Phase three will see the new Co-op store open and demolition of the existing store.
-Construction will begin on a residential building, parkade and commercial stores in place of the existing Co-op.
-The final phase involves the construction of a mixed residential/office/commercial building on the northeast corner of the site in place of the existing medical building.
+Construction will begin on a residential building, parkade and commercial stores in place of the existing store.
+Lastly, construction will begin on a residential building, parkade and commercial stores in place of the existing Co-op.

 How high will the residential buildings be?

 The new buildings incorporate a range of proposed heights.
-The tallest building is located adjacent to the new Co-op (approximately at the main entrance of the existing Co-op) and will have a maximum height of 12 storeys (44 meters), but will taper down in height to 4 storeys adjacent to Oakmoor Drive.
-The second tallest building is proposed to be 11 storeys (41 meters) and is located on the northeast corner of the site.
+The tallest building is located adjacent to the new Co-op (approximately at the main entrance of the existing Co-op) and will have a maximum height of 12 storeys (44 metres), but will taper down in height to 4 storeys adjacent to Oakmoor Drive.
+The second tallest building is proposed to be 6 storeys (26.5 metres) and is located on the western portion of the site.

 How many residential units will there be?